elephantrobotics/myArm_MC_docs/myArm_Embodied_Humanoid_docs/4-FunctionsAndApplications/6-SDKDevelopment/README.md

 ## 1 Environment

-The myArm C650 is developed and used on a PC.
-Since there is no built-in system in the robot arm, it is necessary to combine the robot arm with a PC during use.
-Please prepare a PC before use.
+The myArm M&C Embodied Human Composite Kit consists of two robotic arms, one M750 and one C650. among The myArm M750 and myArm C650 are based on PC development and use.
+Since there is no built-in system in the robot arm, it is necessary to combine the robot arm and the PC during use.
+Please prepare your PC before use.

 ## 2 Development Environment